 Effect of a vaccine on GnRH

-Thedestroys the GnRH hormone, and insufficient FSH and LH are produced.
-Therefore, no mature eggs are produced in females and no testosterone or sperm are produced in males.
-By targeting this hormone, the possums become infertile, as they cannot produce eggs or sperm.
+The aim of thedestroy the GnRH hormone, and for insufficient FSH and LH to be produced.
+Therefore, no mature eggs could be produced in females and no testosterone or sperm produced in males.
+By targeting this hormone, the possums would become infertile, as they could not produce eggs or sperm.

 Function of zona pellucida proteins

 A glycoprotein coat called the zona pellucida surrounds mammalian eggs.
 The possum zona pellucida consists of three specific proteins – ZP1, ZP2 and ZP3.
 These proteins allow sperm to attach to the egg and help the sperm’s entry into the egg.
 After fertilisation, the zona pellucida proteins ensure early embryonic development occurs.

 Effect of a vaccine on zona pellucida proteins

 The aim of the vaccine was to block the binding of sperm to the zona pellucida which would prevent fertilisation.

 Find out more about this in the article, Delivering biocontrol agents to possums.